Heroku Postgres Metrics Logs

 PgBouncer Metrics

 These metrics are included for any Heroku Postgres server that has a PgBouncer pooler attachment.
-These metrics are a subset of those viewable by running the SHOW POOLS;
+These metrics are a subset of the metrics viewable by running the SHOW POOLS;

 sample#client_active